 Quilatoa is a gorgeous water-filled 2-mile wide crater is a gorgeous formed from the collapse of a volcano approximately 600 years ago.
 The lake is 820 feet deep and has a bold blue hue that makes it a picturesque destination when the sun is shining.

 Note: This destination sits at 3,914 m (12,841 ft).
 The elevation is no joke.
 Lots of places in Ecuador can give Everest a run for its money.
 Do your research on altitude sickness, and make sure you spend a few days acclimating before trying this.

 How You Can Do It Yourself

-Book a day trip or if you are a backpacker take a bus.
+Book a day trip, or if you are a backpacker, take a bus.
 There are various ways to explore this site.
-If you want to just have a nice view, it is free to enter the park and look over at the crater.
+If you want just to have a nice view, it is free to enter the park and look over at the crater.

 Feeling a little adventurous?
 Hike down 30 minutes, a 280-meter descent, where you can explore the water and hike back up 1-2 hours or camp for the night (It’s cold)

 There is also a four to five-hour hike around the caldera (whose diameter is just over 3 km).
-If you are an adventurous backpacker, you can do the 4-5 day backpacking loop where you will sleep in cabins along the way.
+If you are an adventurous backpacker, you can make the 4-5 day backpacking loop where you will sleep in cabins along the way.